justin2004/weblog/add_abcl_to_springboot/README.md

 The default classloader won't load them.
-I briefly tried to instantiate and use an "org.springframework.boot.loader.LaunchedURLClassLoader" (like Spring does) but that didn't work for me.
+I briefly tried to instantiate and use an "org.springframework.boot.loader.LaunchedURLClassLoader" (like Spring does) but I didn't get it to work (although in principle it should be possible, I think).

 The way I got around this problem was to make a pom.xml with all the dependencies I want to be able to use from Lisp and from Java and then I put that resultant jar file on the classpath.